5 Benefits of Embedded Integration Platforms for SaaS Products

 Develop integrations with fewer engineering resources

-Building native integrations via the traditional process requires much engineering time and effort.
-That work is costly and slows down core product development that engineering could be doing instead.
+Building embedded integrations via the traditional process requires much engineering time and effort.
+That work is costly and slows down core product development that engineering could do instead.

-An embedded integration platform lets your non-engineering teams take on much of the integration development workload.
-Non-devs can build integrations using the low-code capabilities of an embedded integration platform's integration designer and API connectors.
+An embedded integration platform lets your non-engineering teams handle much of the integration workload.
+Non-devs can build integrations using the low-code capabilities of an embedded integration platform's low-code integration designer and API connectors.

 Shift integration onboarding and support to non-engineers

-Integrations built using an embedded integration platform are reusable and configurable.
-A simple deployment environment makes it easy for your onboarding team to configure and deploy integrations for individual customers, without needing to involve engineering.
+Native integrations built using an embedded integration platform are reusable and configurable.
+A simple deployment environment makes it easy for your onboarding team to configure and deploy embedded integrations for individual customers without involving engineering.
 Or you could put the power of onboarding into your customers' hands by letting them self-activate integrations in an embedded integration marketplace.

 Similarly, engineers can be far less involved when there's an integration question or issue in production.
 Support teams can proactively address and troubleshoot issues with the embedded integration platform's built-in logging and alerting tools.
 The embedded integration marketplace takes this a step further.
 It ensures that each of your customers can troubleshoot their own integrations.